SIXTH SUNDAY OF EASTER: “If you loved me, you would have rejoiced, because I go to the Father” (John 14:28).

 From Universalis

 As an extraordinary expense, the project can only proceed if we raise enough funds to realise it.
-I have already received two very generous donations, totalling £1.5k.
-However, in order to produce something truly beautiful and worthy of our church, I think we want to aim higher, possibly between £7-£10k.
+In order to produce something truly beautiful and worthy of our church, I think we want to aim for about £10k.
 My hope is that the shrine can become a place of pilgrimage for people who hear of it and in whose hearts there is already a devotion to Blessed Carlo and the other saints of Assisi.
 The main goal must remain to draw them closer to the Eucharist, to Christ Himself.

 QR code and link to facilitate donations.